flit/MidiKeys/README.md

 Sends on any MIDI channel either to a chosen destination port or as a virtual source.
 Listen to another device to show ntoes being played on the keys.

-Runs on macOS 10.11 and above.
+Runs on macOS 10.11 (Big Sur) and above.
+(Please note that you need to use at least version [1.9.1](/flit/MidiKeys/releases/tag/v1.9.1) when running on 10.11 and above.)

 Made available through the [Apache 2.0 license](LICENSE).